10 Secrets to Fantastic Fall Leaf Colors in Your Yard

 Autumn is all about color.
 So when considering it, think flowers and foliage.
 While both can set the scene, dazzling foliage usually spans the seasons.
-Barberry, ornamental grasses, burning bush and white ash are just a few of the plants whose foliage deserves an end-of-the season standing ovation.
+Barberry, native grasses, burning bush and white ash are just a few of the plants whose foliage deserves an end-of-the season standing ovation.

 Turn up the heat.
-“Hot” autumn colors, like reds, yellows and oranges, are familiar sights in the fall.
+“Hot” autumn leaf colors, like reds, yellows and oranges, are familiar sights in the fall.
 These bold hues stand out in the flower bed, making the plants that boast them appear larger and closer than they are.
 Since these rich jewel tones effectively absorb the autumn sunlight, the intense effect make plants like sedum look more like stained glass.

-Evergreen backdrops.
 Dark-green conifers or an arborvitae or laurel hedge make a beautiful dark wall behind colorful shrubs.
 Yellow or multi-hued fall displays look better than dark reds when planted against evergreens.

-Step 4: Find the Right Spot
+8. Find the Right Spot

-Strength in numbers.
 Plant brilliant shrubs and fall-blooming perennials in groups, either in small gatherings or as a long hedge.
 When joined together, they make a much bolder statement.

-Solo shows.
 When sited in the middle of a lawn or set off from similar-size plants, some plants, especially larger shrubs and ornamental trees, look spectacular in the fall.
 This is especially worthwhile if your plant of choice forms a handsome profile.
 The lowering autumn sun can sometimes cause some dramatic “backlighting” effects, especially in the evening hours.